5 Balcony Herb Garden Layouts I Tested for 14 Months The One That Works

 Verdict: Works if you ONLY have railing space.
 Otherwise, skip—too limited.

 My Experience: Mint did well.
-Basil struggled from wind.
+Tulsi struggled from wind.
 Overall underwhelming for the cost.

 Layout #2: Floor Container Cluster